Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 When an RPC method is invoked via direct method call, it'll be making 2 main decisions:

-1. Should it replicate RPC call with parameters?
+1. Should it replicate the RPC call with parameters?
-2. Should it execute RPC body or return early?
+2. Should it execute the RPC body or return early?

-These check blocks will be injected into method body right before every other instructions in the body.
+These check blocks will be injected into the method body right before every other instructions in the body.
 You can have a quick look at [Execution Table](#execution-table) section to have a rough idea about execution flow.

 A non-RPC method would just execute the body without having anything before its first instruction.